GSA/ficam-management/pages/05_risk_management.md

 permalink: /risk/
 ---

 You'll need to actively identify and mitigate threats to program operations, and involve the entire program management team in this process.
-Follow the recommendations below to learn how to develop an ICAM risk management program.
+Follow the recommendations below to learn how to develop an Identity, Credential, and Access Management (ICAM) risk management program.

 - [Develop a Risk Management Program](#develop-a-risk-management-program)
 - [Develop a Risk Management Plan](#develop-a-risk-management-plan)